Is Crying When Angry a Trauma Response?

 Key Takeaways

-• Crying when angry can be linked to past trauma, where the nervous system reacts to triggers.
+• Crying when angry can be linked to past trauma, with the nervous system reacting intensely to emotional triggers due to trauma-related dysregulation that affects the brain’s ability to regulate strong emotions.

-• Strategies like mindfulness and therapy can help regulate these emotional reactions.
+• Strategies like mindfulness, deep breathing, grounding exercises, self-awareness, healthier emotional expression through art or music, and professional therapy (particularly CBT) can help regulate these emotional reactions.

-• At A Mission For Michael (AMFM), we provide accredited mental health care focused on helping you manage anger in a healthy way—using evidence-based therapies and personalized treatment plans tailored to your needs.
+• A Mission For Michael (AMFM) provides accredited mental health care focused on helping you manage anger and trauma in a healthy way across Southern California, Washington, and Virginia, using evidence-based therapies including CBT, DBT, EMDR, and personalised treatment plans.

 Stress Response and Anger